InstAI-Co/Realtek_RTS3916n_User_Manual/doc/inference.md

 ## <div align="center">How to Start</div>

-Remember, in the beginning, we [set up NFS](./connect_board.md) to share the path specified in config file `/etc/exports`.
+Remember, in the beginning, we [set up NFS](./connect_board.md) to share the path specified in config file `/etc/exports` on PC.
 Here, we will place our `build` folder into the sharing folder.
 Then, we will execute the file on the board to implement AI inference.

 <details open>
 <summary>Inference</summary>